findkit/findkit/packages/docs/docs/ui/slot-overrides/index.md

 See [Slots](/ui/slot-overrides/slots) for the available slots.

 :::info
-Preact is basically a re-implementation of React.
-If you know how to work with React you can work with Preact and thus Findkit UI.
+Preact is a re-implementation of React.
+If you know how to work with React you can work with Preact and thus Findkit UI slot overrides.
 :::

-We'll explain through an example where we create a custom input.
+Lets go through a small example where we implement custom search input:

 ```ts
 import { FindkitUI, html, useInput } from "@findkit/ui";